Entrevista con Daniel del Río – Basham, Ringe y Correa

 TTR Deal Tracker is a monthly email update identifying M&A trends in Latin America and compiling YTD rankings of leading financial and legal advisors

-Transactions in Brazil’s oil & gas sector increased by 113% in the first seven months of 2016 compared to the same period in 2015, according to TTR data (www.TTRecord.com).
+Deal volume among Brazilian construction companies grew 112% in the first 11 months of 2016 over the same period last year, according to TTR data (www.TTRecord.com).

 Rankings / League Tables